Run Online Meetings Your Clients Will Love

 Effective communication is essential for acquiring and keeping happy clients.
 Fortunately, tech advances have made communicating with clients all over the world more feasible than ever.
 By using online meeting tools you can easily schedule, plan and manage meetings with current and potential clients.
 Still, conducting the kind of productive meetings that accomplish your goals requires the right strategy and planning.
 That’s why we’ve compiled eight tips to help you lead efficient, effective and successful online meetings your clients will love.

-1. Provide all of the information your client needs in the invite
+1. Include all of the details your client needs in the invite

 The first step to running an effective online meeting is sending an invitation that includes all of the information your client needs in order to be prepared.
 This may seem basic, but making a great first impression – even with an invite, can set the tone for the entire meeting.
 With a calendar integration for Outlook, Google Calendar or Office 365 you can send an invite directly through your online meeting platform.